As social media marketers work to build a following, one of the biggest challenges is coming up with fresh content ideas that can engage audiences.

 — edutopia (@edutopia) January 29, 2016

-You can track Twitter chats, trends and more using this search and analysis tool:
+You can track Twitter chats, trends and more using Keyhole‘s search and analysis tool.

 6. Twitter Debates: Keep them civil, and debates over Twitter can yield the same benefits as chats – building relationships and demonstrating expertise.